 - Portable and cost-effective.
-You can take your number with you if you relocate, so there's no need to reprint business cards or sales material.
+You can take your business telephone number with you if you relocate, so there's no need to reprint business cards or sales material.

 - Track advertising campaigns.
 By providing different telephone numbers for each campaign, you can track the effectiveness of different advertising and marketing campaigns.

-There are several types of non-geographic phone numbers.
+There are several types of non-geographic phone numbers to choose from.
 Each has different call charges and benefits.

 Freephone numbers usually start '0808…' or '0800…'.
-These cost nothing to call from a landline or mobile phone, so are ideal for when you want to encourage people to call you.
+Calls to these numbers are free from a landline or mobile phone, which make them ideal if you to encourage customers to call you.

 Freephone numbers are ideal for:

 - Premium customer care, when you want to offer help without charging customers.

 - Mass marketing campaigns.
 Using freephone numbers in press advertising can increase response rates.

 - New business acquisition.
 Many companies take sales calls through a freephone number.